EmilRamsvik/Digital-Garden/docs/Articles/Articles.md

 *About*: Programming, China, other musings.
 Thought that his yearly newsletter on China was pure gold.

 #### [Lucidity](https://ludic.mataroa.blog/)
 *About*: Programming, rage, funny blog about everything.
+Just do not take it too seriously, it's a bit condescending and negative.

 #### [Patrick Mackenzie](https://www.kalzumeus.com/)
 *About:* Some software, some job searching advice and similar.